Control when customers can buy by running your shop on a schedule with business hours, category restrictions, and holiday closures.

 Getting started with store scheduling happens through familiar WooCommerce settings with new timing options and restriction controls for purchase availability.

-- Set Time Conditions – Define date ranges, daily hours, weekly recurring days, monthly occurrences, or specific months.
+- Set Time Conditions – Define date ranges with hours, weekly recurring days, monthly occurrences, or specific months.

 Key Features